 You should know why Spot welding is preferred over soldering, the problem with soldering is that you apply a lot of heat to the cell and it doesn’t dissipate very quickly.
-This enhance the chemical reaction in the cell which damages the cell's performance.
-Ultimately you will loose some capacity and life the cells.
+This enhances the chemical reaction in the cell which damages the cell's performance.
+Ultimately you will lose some capacity and life the cells.

 But if you are not interested to buy a costly Spot Welder, you can solder the nickel tabs to the cell by following some precaution and tricks :

 1. To minimize the contact time of your soldering iron on the cell, make sure the surface is scuffed up sufficiently and you use plenty of flux to allow for fast solder flow.